Clay As A Toxin Binder

 Consider this clay for use with aflatoxins.
 Many studies support use of this clay as an aflatoxin binder in vivo.

 Consider this clay for use with sterigmatocystin.
-Similar toxin as aflatoxin and shows in vitro to bind, and in vivo shown to be efficaceous in fish.
+Sterigmatocystin has a similar structure as aflatoxin including a furofuran ring system.
+Montmorillonite shows in vitro to bind to sterigmatocystin, and in vivo shown to be efficaceous in fish.

 I am including data that is listed for the use of calcium montmorillonite clay called Novasil™ Plus in farm animals.
 I am not associated with this company, nor am I telling you to go purchase their product.
 I do however feel this is useful information.
 Research does support their use of this clay for removing a large percentage of aflatoxins and some fumonisins.
 There is a lot of research on this modified clay.